Menu

 Sherry Block

-Learn the various approaches to creating metal sculptures, including welding (oxyacetylene and MIG), brazing, cutting (torch and plasma cutter), hammering, and more.
+Learn a variety of approaches to creating metal sculpture, including welding (oxyacetylene and MIG), brazing, cutting (torch and plasma cutter), hammering, and more.
+Ideal for intermediate and advanced students, this all-levels class supports the development of independent metal sculpture projects in a collaborative studio environment.
+Beginners are also welcome and will learn the fundamentals of shop safety, oxyacetylene and MIG welding, and how to use additional tools to finish and enhance their work.
+Students are encouraged to pursue self-directed projects while gaining inspiration from the techniques and ideas of fellow participants.
 Includes one 3-hour weekly practice session during monitored practice hours.
 Students should wear 100% cotton long sleeves, jeans or work pants, and closed-toe boots.
 No synthetic mesh, plastic, or cloth.
-The tuition for this class includes a materials fee of $40.
-School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
-Please click here for more details.
+The tuition for this class includes a gas and start up-materials fee of $40.
+School Policies Students who withdraw 48 hours prior to

 Suggested Ages: 18+